bunchc/deck-lint/resilience-and-performance/README.md

 # Resilience and Performance Rules

-These rules are designed to ensure the stability, high availability, and optimal performance of your services.
-They enforce best practices for critical resilience patterns such as timeouts, retries, circuit breakers, and health checks.
-Adhering to these rules helps prevent cascading failures, reduces latency, and ensures that your services can gracefully handle transient issues.
+These rules help keep your services stable, available, and performant.
+They enforce best practices for timeouts, retries, circuit breakers, and health checks.
+Following these rules helps prevent cascading failures, reduces latency, and ensures your services can handle temporary problems.

 ## Rules